zsotroav/ChipperShare/README.md

 This project is a a continuation of [ChipperUI](https://github.com/zsotroav/ChipperUI), a simple encryption/decryption application.
 It uses a symmetric key for encrypting and decrypting binary data.
 ChipperShare includes a Windows Forms-based UI.

-The application is divided into Server and Client parts in the same executable. both can run at the same time and either one can have multiple instances running if needed.
+The application is divided into server and client parts in the same executable.
+Both can run at the same time and either one can have multiple instances running if needed.

 Keys are generated based on a user-provided passphrase, but they aren't stored on the drive.
 Keys are used on a connection basis and only appear as passphrases to the user.